 Our Business Forum in March 2020 focused on regenerative agriculture – something that food businesses that are serious about sustainability need to get their heads round quickly and explore the ways they can support its development.

-The term ‘regenerative agriculture’ was reportedly first coined by the Rodale Institute in the 1970s, but in reality many of the practices originate from traditional indigenous Black African practices.
-There are many different definitions and interpretations, but they tend to include working with nature and striving for positive environmental (and social) impact, rather than a ‘causing a bit less harm’ approach.
-As we seek to confront the climate, nature and nutrition crises, what can be done to mainstream regenerative agriculture and what role might food businesses play in supporting that?
+The term ‘regenerative agriculture’ was reportedly first coined by the Rodale Institute in the 1970s, but in reality, many of the practices originate from indigenous practices in different parts of the world.
+There are many definitions and interpretations, but they tend to include working with nature and striving for positive environmental (and social) impact, rather than just ‘causing a bit less harm’.

-Speakers will include Ian Pigott OBE, a farmer committed to combining conservation agriculture, education and environmental stewardship, founder of Farmschool, a Nuffield Scholar and the brains behind the hugely successful Open Farm Sunday; Clive Bailye, a zerotill arable farmer from Staffordshire, founder and owner of The Farming Forum and Direct Driller Magazine, and FCCT’s Soil Farmer of the Year in 2016; and Dr Julia Wright, Associate Professor at the Centre for Agroecology, Water and Resilience at Coventry University, specialising in quantum thinking for agroecology.
-This meeting will be chaired by Jo Lewis, Strategy & Policy Director at the Soil Association and Trustee of the Food Ethics Council.
+Speakers for this event were Ian Pigott OBE, a farmer committed to combining conservation agriculture, education and environmental stewardship, and founder of Farmschool; Clive Bailye, a zero-till arable farmer from Staffordshire, founder and owner of The Farming Forum and Direct Driller Magazine, and former FCCT Soil Farmer of the Year; and Dr Julia Wright, Associate Professor at the Centre for Agroecology, Water and Resilience at Coventry University, specialising in quantum thinking for agroecology.
+Jo Lewis, Trustee of the Food Ethics Council, Trustee of Sustain and Strategy & Policy Director at the Soil Association, chaired the meeting.